-At March 31, 2017, the Company was not in compliance with the annual consolidated financial debt to EBITDA covenant and its consolidated debt service coverage ratio on its debt held with EBRD.
-Subsequent to March 31, 2017, EBRD has acknowledged that a waiver for the quarter end covenant violation is forthcoming, however the formal waiver has not yet been received by the Company.
-Given the covenant was breached as at March 31, 2017, Serinus has reclassified its long-term debt to current in the financial statements, as required under accounting standards.
-In Q1 2017, the Company financed cash outflows including working capital and capital expenditures from cash generated from Tunisian operations, cash on deposit and proceeds of the equity offering.
+At June 30, 2017, the Company was not in compliance with the annual consolidated financial debt to EBITDA covenant, its consolidated debt service coverage ratio and its Tunisian debt service coverage ratio on its debt held with EBRD.
+Subsequent to June 30, 2017, EBRD formally waived compliance with these ratios for the period ended June 30, 2017.
+The implication of this waiver is that the debt repayments will follow their original scheduled repayment terms and the bank will not be acting on its security as a result of the breach.
+However, given the covenant was breached as at June 30, 2017, Serinus has reclassified its long-term debt to current in the financial statements, as required under accounting standards.
+In Q2 2017, the Company financed cash outflows including working capital and capital expenditures from cash generated from Tunisian operations, cash on deposit and proceeds of the equity offering.